maangulo12/starter-kit/README.md

 # Getting Started: Tutorial

-This is a tutorial for getting started with Flask and Angular 2.
+This is a stating point for a Flask + Angular 2 application.